-Professor Clague is an associate professor of musicology with tenure at the School of Music, Theatre & Dance at the University of Michigan who also enjoys affiliate appointments at the University of Michigan in American Culture, African and Afro-American Studies, Non-Profit Management, and Entrepreneurship.
-He serves as director of research for the School of Music, Theatre & Dance and as co-director of its American Music Institute.
-He further serves as faculty advisor to student organizations including Arts Enterprise@U.Michigan, the Ypsilanti Youth Symphony Mentors, Mu Phi Epsilon, and the Interdisciplinary Music Forum.
+Professor Clague is a full professor of musicology with tenure at the School of Music, Theatre & Dance at the University of Michigan.
+He also enjoys affiliate appointments at the University of Michigan in American Culture, African and Afro-American Studies, Non-Profit Management, and Entrepreneurship.
+He currently serves in the Provost’s Office as Interim Executive Director of the University of Michigan’s Arts Initiative.
+He is co-advisor to the student organization Music Matters.

 Before joining Michigan’s faculty, Professor Clague served as executive editor for Music of the United States of America, a series of scholarly editions of American music published by A-R Editions for the American Musicological Society.
 He also held editorial positions for the Center for Black Music Research in Chicago, where he helped complete the International Dictionary of Black Composers under the direction of Dr. Samuel Floyd.
 His dissertation for the University of Chicago—“Chicago Counterpoint: The Auditorium Theater Building and the Civic Imagination”—was completed under the direction of Professors Philip Bohlman and Richard Crawford and won the 2003 H. Wiley Housewright Dissertation Prize of the Society for American Music.
 He also holds a certificate in MBA Essentials and Entrepreneurship from the Ross School of Business at the University of Michigan.

 BM, AB, University of Michigan